Clicky

 The beginner's course covers some very basic topics.

-These lessons are currently only available for a handful of the languages they offer (Spanish, French, German, Japanese & Chinese) and only cover beginner levels 1 & 2, with the exception fo Chinese, which goes right up to Intermediate 2.
-The lessons are definitely not exhaustive and won’t teach you everything, but it’s a nice touch to have, getting you up to a level where you can at least start watching from the video library without being too much in the deep end.
+These lessons are currently available from Beginner 1 & 2 all the way to Advanced 1 & 2—the number of lessons available for each level vary from language to language.
+The lessons won’t teach you everything, but it’s a nice touch to have, guiding you to a level where you can at least start watching from the video library without being too much in the deep end.

 Pro #4: Intuitive Interface & Well-designed App

-The whole process is very simple and user friendly.
-Just like watching TV or streaming anime online, you can watch short clips from videos or movies.
+The whole layout is very simple and user-friendly.
+Just like watching TV or streaming online, you can watch short clips from a variety of videos or movies.
 It kind of feels like Japanese karaoke.
-You can add an unfamiliar word to your vocab list or a specific flashcard deck by clicking on it and selecting ‘Add to’.
+You can add an unfamiliar word to your vocabulary list or a specific flashcard deck by clicking on it and selecting ‘Add to’.

-Once you select the word, you’ll not only get a translation and voice clip but also several other sample sentences with video clips of instances the word is used elsewhere in the video library – very handy!
-This way you can get a really good understanding of how and when it’s used, from a variety of different native speakers.
+Once you select the word, you’ll get a translation, voice clip, and several other sample sentences with additional video clips of instances in which the word is used elsewhere in the video library – very handy!
+This way you can get a really good understanding of how and when it’s used from a variety of different native speakers.

 Pro #5: Gamified Learning

-Similar to duolingo, you earn coins every time you finish a video or learn any new vocabulary.
-You can set yourself a daily learning goal from 1 minute per day to 50 minutes per day.
-The whole concept creates a very enjoyable and addictive learning experience that gets you coming back each day and developing a daily habit.
-You can trade in your coins to freeze your streak and other goodies.
+Similar to Duolingo, you earn coins every time you finish a video or learn any new vocabulary.
+You can set yourself a daily learning goal from 1 minute per day (100 points) to 50 minutes per day (3,000 points).
+The whole concept creates a very enjoyable and engaging learning experience that keeps you coming back each day while developing a daily habit.
+You can also trade in your coins to freeze your streak and unlock other rewards.

-Unlike other programs like Rosetta Stone that can be very dry, this gamification really helps to keep the whole experience lighthearted and fun, with even the quizzes being broken down into manageable chunks with lots of cool sound effects and motivational boosts after reaching each checkpoint.
+Unlike other programs like Rosetta Stone which can be very dry, this gamification really helps to keep the whole learning experience lighthearted and fun.
+Even the quizzes are broken down into manageable chunks with lots of cool sound effects and motivational boosts after reaching each checkpoint.

 The Cons: What We Don't Like About FluentU